RobiNN1/PHP-UI-Kit/docs/layout/grid.md

 #### The same column width

-Not recommended for layouts that must support multiple css frameworks.
-Since not every framework supports this.
+Not recommended for layouts that must support multiple CSS frameworks.
+Since not every framework has support for this.

-However, in case the css framework does not support it, fallback values can be set `['auto', 100, '1/2']`.
+However, in case the CSS framework does not support it, fallback values can be set `['auto', 100, '1/2']`.

 ```php
 echo grid_open(['auto']);